Did you know that most website traffic begins with an online search?

 5. Research your Main Keywords with Competitive Analysis

 What is your business all about?
 After you have zeroed in on the main topic, research appropriate keywords that will help you to rank.
 The right keywords indicate to search engines that your site features valuable content.
 Your keywords should be featured prominently on each page of your site- while still working with the rest of your content.
-Make sure to look at keywords that your competitors are ranking for, and compare them with your purpose.
-If your business is local to a few areas, then you can include the localized version of the keywords for better results.
+Make sure to look at keywords for which your competitors rank and compare them with your purpose.
+If your business is local to a few areas, you can include localized keywords for better results.

 6. Target Long-Tail Keywords for Better Conversions